mintpepper95/KnowledgeIsPower/Javascript/Generators.md

 }
 ```

+So difference is one more call is required for `done` to return true if using `yield` instead of `return`.
 #### Yield*
 We use `yield* some_generator()` to delegate to another generator, it means we yield each element from `some_generator` until it exhausts, then resume producing its values.